AlttiRi/demo-max-safe-integer/README.md

 9007199254740991.
 With formatting.
 At the center.

-And it changes the color by the click.
+And it changes the color on the click with no unexpected text selection on double click.

 That's all.